microsoft/playwright/docs/src/test-api/class-test.md

 ### param: Test.skip#3.condition
 - `condition` <[boolean]>

 A skip condition.
-Test or tests are skipped when the condition is `true`.
+Test is skipped when the condition is `true`.

 ### param: Test.skip#3.description
 - `description` <[void]|[string]>

-An optional description that will be reflected in a test report.
+Optional description that will be reflected in a test report.